eziege/eziege.github.io/_pages/research.md

 <br/>

-**<a href="https://www.iza.org/publications/dp/14795/does-grandparenting-pay-off-for-the-next-generations-intergenerational-effects-of-grandparental-care" style="color:black; text-decoration: underline;">Does Grandparenting Pay off for the Next Generations?
-Intergenerational Effects of Grandparental Care</a> (with Mara Barschkett and C. Katharina Spiess)**
+**<a href="https://www.iza.org/publications/dp/14795/does-grandparenting-pay-off-for-the-next-generations-intergenerational-effects-of-grandparental-care" style="color:black; text-decoration: underline;">Does Grandparenting Pay off for the Next Generations' Well-being? </a> (with Mara Barschkett and C. Katharina Spiess)**

 <details>
     <summary>Abstract</summary>
-Grandparents act as the third largest caregiver after parental care and daycare in Germany, as in many Western societies.
-Adopting a double-generation perspective, we investigate the causal impact of this care mode on children’s health, socio-emotional behavior, and school outcomes, as well as parental well-being.
-Based on representative German panel data sets, and exploiting arguably exogenous variations in geographical distance to grandparents, we analyze age-specific effects, taking into account alternative care modes.
-Our results suggest mainly null and in few cases negative effects on children’s outcomes.
-If children three years and older are in full-time daycare or school and, in addition, regularly cared for by grandparents, they have more health and socio-emotional problems, in particular conduct problems.
-In contrast, our results point to positive effects on parental satisfaction with the childcare situation and mothers' satisfaction with leisure.
+Grandparents act as the third largest caregiver for children after parental care and daycare in Germany, as in many Western societies.
+Adopting a double-generation perspective, we investigate the causal impact of this care mode on parental well-being and children's overall health as one dimension of child well-being.
+We analyze age-speci c e ects based on a representative German panel data set and exploit arguably exogenous variations in geographical distance to grandparents.
+Our results suggest positive e ects on parental satisfaction with the childcare situation and mothers' satisfaction with leisure.
+In contrast, our results point to negative e ects on children's health in the short run.
+If children three years and older are in full-time daycare or school and, in addition, regularly cared for by grandparents, they have worse health outcomes.
 </details>

 <br/>